Nosaiii/hexrpg/README.md

 Since HexRPG is open-source and freely accessible using Git, you are able to contribute to the project.

 By creating your own branch from whatever other branch you like, you can start coding your own bits and parts in.

-After you have done that and you are satisfied with what you have made, you can open a pull request, which is the "approval" stage before merging your code in the develop branch (in which all new code is being put in before deployment).
+After you have done that, and you are satisfied with what you have made, you can open a pull request, which is the "approval" stage before merging your code in the 'develop' branch (in which all new code is being put in before deployment).

 Code owners of this repository will review your code and put comments when necessarry if any changes need to be made before merging.
 The moment your pull request has been approved, it will be merged and your code is ready for deployment into the official HexRPG plugin.

 There are a few requirements when deciding to contribute to the project.
 These requirements are as followed:
 * Branch names will have a fully-lowercased name, words split by dashes, with a prefix, split by a slash, that defines what sort of branch it is
-  * New implementation or changes of the code = `feature` (`feature/quest-npc`)
+  * New implementation or changes of the code = `feature` (eg. feature/quest-npc)
-  * Any sort of bug/error fixes = `fix`
+  * Any sort of bug/error fixes = `fix` (eg. fix/fix-mysql-insert-error)
-  * Git-related file moves, renames, etc = `change`
+  * Git-related file moves, renames, etc = `change` (eg. change/merge-files-missing)

 You will be put as a contributor here on GitHub and on the resource page on SpigotMC for contributing to the development of HexRPG.